Ailtop/Oxide.Ext.TranslationsDownloader/README.md

 ## Usage

-​	Simply place this extension under the **RustDedicated_Data/Managed/** folder on your server path and restart your server.
+​	Simply place this extension under the **RustDedicated_Data/Managed/** directory on your server path and restart your server.

-​	When you start the server, the extension will automatically download and extract Rust's translation files to the **Oxide/data/Translations/** folder.
+​	When you start the server, the extension will automatically download and extract Rust's translation files to the **Oxide/data/Translations/** directory.